OpenSpace/OpenSpace-Docs/content/milky-way/galaxy/milky-way-arms-labels/index.md

 Like the 3-D [Milky Way Volume](../milky-way-volume/index) and the 2-D [Galaxy Image](../milky-way-galaxy-image/index), the labels for the spiral arms are diagrammatic and to be used as a guide only.

-As we mentioned, we cannot know exactly what the Milky Way looks like from this perspective because we are embedded in it.
+As we previously mentioned, we cannot know exactly what the Milky Way looks like from this perspective because we are embedded in it.
 Therefore, our rendition of the Milky Way as seen from outside the Galaxy is not data from observations.
 It is a scientifically informed model that resembles the structure and overall characteristics of the Milky Way.

 Overlaying spiral arm labels on top of this model is a further departure from reality, but these named spiral arms are known to astronomers, and we can use the spiral arms in our model to fit these labels given the Sun's position.